grame-cncm/faust/architecture/webaudio/README.md

 The [Dynamic OSC](dynamic-osc-worklet-wasm.html) page demonstrates the dynamic OSC complete code (based on the example seen before).
 The [Dynamic Organ](dynamic-organ-worklet-wasm.html) page demonstrates a polyphonic organ instrument, which loads a DSP from an url, and ready to be controlled with a MIDI device or application.

-Note that the **compileAudioNode** automatically adds the *-ftz 2* compilation option (read next section), and create the node in AudioWorklet mode if supported.
+Note that the **compileAudioNode** automatically adds the *-ftz 2* compilation option (see next section), and create the node in AudioWorklet mode if supported.

 ## Float denormal handling